Paving the way in a complex world

-ETH Zurich is one of the leading universities for technology and natural sciences.
+ETH Zurich is one of the leading universities for technology and natural sciences worldwide.
 It is well known for its excellent education, ground-breaking fundamental research and for implementing its results directly into practice.
-Founded in 1855, ETH Zurich has more than 18,000 students from over 110 countries, including 3,900 doctoral students.
-To researchers, it offers an inspiring working environment, to students, a comprehensive education.
+Founded in 1855, ETH Zurich has more than 24’500 students from over 120 countries, including 4’460 doctoral students.

-Twenty-one Nobel Laureates have studied, taught or conducted research at ETH Zurich, underling the excellent reputation of the university.
+22 Nobel Laureates and 2 Fields Medals, 3 Pritzker Prizes and 1 Turing award winners have studied, taught or conducted research at ETH Zurich, underling the excellent reputation of the university.

 - Civil, Environmental and Geomatic Engineering (D-BAUG)